steemit/condenser/src/app/help/en/tos.md

 Steemit.
 Your continued use of Steemit will confirm your acceptance of the changes.

-1. Privacy Policy
+## 1. Privacy Policy

-Please refer to our Privacy Policy for information about how we collect, use, and disclose information about you.
+Please refer to our [Privacy Policy](/privacy.html) for information about how we collect, use, and disclose information about you.

-2. Eligibility
+## 2. Eligibility

 Steemit is not targeted toward, nor intended for use by, anyone under the age of 13.
 You must be at least 13 years of age to access or use Steemit.
 If you